compadrejunior/typescript-course/Chapter-01/README.md

     code .
     ```

 9. Create a TypeScript file (any filename with .ts extension).
-Example. `usingts.ts`
+Example. `using_ts.ts`
 10. Type the following code into your file.

     ```TypeScript